gbyx3/gray_api/README.md

 # gray_api
-Generic API to interact Graylog with other centrall systems
+Generic API to interact Graylog with other central systems

 ## Setup